 - A single coordination point can provide a wealth of information throughout the university regarding a specific foundation, its board, and/or its extended network.

 When assigning foundations to a prospect manager, information such as the following will be used to make the assignment recommendation:

 - Past and future research projects

 In cases where the foundation is a professional foundation, it is possible that the foundation may be managed by a gift officer that is not assigned to specific individuals associated with the foundation, as the foundation’s interests with the university may differ from that of each individual.
 Similarly, in cases of family foundations, a single gift officer may be assigned to all family members as well as the foundation, if the foundation focuses its giving on the interests of the individuals.

-The Foundation Relations Team does maintain a list of “Managed Foundations” that must be granted solicitation clearance by the director of foundation relations or the prospect manager before any ask is made.
+The foundation relations team with the Office of University Development does maintain a list of “Managed Foundations” that must be granted solicitation clearance by the director of foundation relations or the prospect manager before any ask is made.
 This group consists of selected key foundations that:

 - Require the president’s signature on proposals

 - Will consider only one request in a given period of time